mcstastney/TeamGreen/README.md

-# TeamElemella
+# TeamGreen
+## When the going gets tough, the tough get growing.

-## This is a private repository for our group project for Assignment 4 - Git, GitHub, APIs.
+### A private repository for our group project for Assignment 4 - Git, GitHub, APIs.

 ### The members of this team are:
 + [Elisa McGarry](https://github.com/mcstastney)